 - Morning Glory – a Hoi An institution run by the wonderful Ms Vy.
 A woman whose passion for food and local ingredients has ensured her popularity in the town for years.
 She now owns 4 restaurants in Hoi An and operates a cooking school in the same building as Morning Glory, her flagship restaurant.

 - Madam Khan – another spot specializing in the traditional Banh Mi.
 There’s no menu here and no need for one.
-Her single offering — banh mi stuffed with barbecued pork, pate, sausage, fried egg, pickles, papaya, carrots, parsley, chilli sauce, soy sauce and her own secret sauce — is widely considered the best in the country.
+Her single offering — banh mi stuffed with barbecued pork, pate, sausage, fried egg, pickles, papaya, carrots, parsley, chili sauce, soy sauce, and her own secret sauce — is widely considered the best in the country.

-- Marketplace – Again owned my Ms Vy and located across the river opposite Morning Glory, her signature dish of squid stuffed with pork mince along with other local specialties are on offer.
+- Marketplace – Again owned by Ms Vy and located across the river opposite Morning Glory, her signature dish of squid stuffed with pork mince along with other local specialties are on offer.

 - Mango Mango – A colourful eatery offering contemporary Vietnamese delicacies and a wide range of signature cocktails.

 - Cao lao– A Hoi An Specialty, Fat, chewy, yellowed noodles are served with slices of fatty pork, beans sprouts, raw greens, crunchy bits of rice crackers and a dark, rich pork broth

 - Mi quang – Another Hoi An Specialty – thick-cut, broad, rice noodle that somehow manages to be soft, slippery and chewy at the same time.
 It’s served with a small amount of very rich broth and is usually topped with roasted pork, fresh lettuce, herbs and crunchy rice crackers.
 The wow factor comes in the form of a few boiled quail eggs, peanuts and small fried river shrimp, meant to be eaten with the shell on.
 Put this at the top of the what to eat in Hoi An list!